 As the presence of amusement parks and casinos next to abducted enchanters and demons would imply, Sorcerer doesn’t concern itself at all with the fictional consistency that marked Planetfall or even, for that matter, Enchanter.
 Plot also takes a back seat for most of the game.
 You simply explore and solve puzzles until you suddenly bump into Jeearr and remember why you’re here.
 Likewise, some of the writing is a bit perfunctory if we insist on viewing Sorcerer as a literary experience.
 That, however, is not its real strength.

 I find Meretzky slightly overrated as a writer but considerably underrated as a master of interlocking puzzle design.
 Sorcerer is full of clever puzzles, one of which, a relatively small part of the brilliant time-travel sequence in the coal mine, represents the last little bit of content which Infocom salvaged from the remaining scraps of the original MIT Zork.
 Yet it isn’t even one of the most memorable puzzles in Sorcerer; those are all Meretzky originals.
 In addition to that superb time-travel puzzle, there’s a fascinating thing that seems to be a maze but isn’t — quite.
-Both time-travel puzzles and pseudo-mazes were part of an already burgeoning traditions at Infocom; both would remain obsessions of the Imps for years to come.
+Both time-travel puzzles and pseudo-mazes were already burgeoning traditions at Infocom; both would remain obsessions of the Imps for years to come.
 Meretzky does both traditions proud here.
 I won’t say too much more about Sorcerer‘s puzzles simply because you really should enjoy them for yourself if you haven’t already.
 They’re always entertaining, clever, and (sudden deaths and one tricky sequence involving a timed mail delivery early in the game aside) fair, and don’t deserve to be spoiled by the likes of me.

 Sorcerer shipped in March of 1984 in a box that was fairly plebeian for this era of Infocom.
 The crown jewel was contained inside the box this time, in the form of the infotater, an elaborately illustrated code wheel that was both one of Infocom’s most blatant uses yet of a feely as unabashed copy protection and so cool that it didn’t really matter.
 The infotater is today among the rarer pieces of Infocom ephemera.
 It remained in production for just a few months before Infocom switched to a standardized box format that was too small to accommodate it, and were thus forced to replace it with a less interesting table of information on plain paper.

 Sorcerer sold decently, although not quite as well as Enchanter or the Zork games.
 (The steady downward trend in sales of Infocom’s flagship line of fantasy games would soon become a matter of increasing concern — but more on that in future articles.)
-Lifetime sales would end up in the vicinity of 45,000, with more than two thirds of those coming in 1984 alone.
+Lifetime sales would end up in the vicinity of 45,000, with more than two-thirds of those coming in 1984 alone.
 It’s not one of the more ambitious games of Infocom nor, truth be told, one of the absolute best, but it is a solid, occasionally charming, playable game.
 If you find yourself in the mood for an enjoyable traditional text adventure that plays relatively fair with you, you could certainly do a lot worse.